ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Calibration.md

   1. Select "Enable ADC 5v ref"
   1. If "Enable ADC 5v ref" is changed, save and restart the OSD
   1. Click Amperage "CAL" on the GUI
-  1. Enter the measured OSD voltage (recommended for improved accuracy)
+  1. Enter the OSD onboard 5v voltage measured with a volt meter (recommended for improved accuracy)
   1. Enter the offset voltage.
 (Voltage when 0A drawn)
   1. Enter the sensitvity - mV change per 1A change